18F/api-program/proposal/pitch-outline.md

 * Lay out cost, what the pilot will entail, and then what the program will achieve.
 * Frame the imperative of the need.

+## Rubric
+* The potential impact of the proposed solution on citizen experience, open government, secure cloud or smarter IT delivery [40 points]
+* The potential scalability of the proposed solution across government.
+[30 points]
+* The proposal’s understanding and explanation of the problem that needs to be solved.
+[15 points]
+* The proposal’s understanding of the customers that the project serves.
+[15 points]

 ## Loose Ideas/Feedback